German government response to the COVID-19 pandemic: German Ethics Council

-Between March 2020 and December 2021, the German Ethics Council published six ad hoc recommendations on the pandemic.
+Between March 2020 and November 2022, the German Ethics Council published six ad hoc recommendations on the pandemic.
 In the sixth one published on 22 December 2021, a narrow majority, 13 out of 24, of council members supported expanding the vaccine mandate to all adults in Germany aged 18 and over.
+Chancellor Olaf Scholz later dropped plans for a general vaccine mandate.

 In the 160-page recommendation presented on 4 April 2022, the council admonished that in the preceding two years of the pandemic, vulnerable groups had not been sufficiently in the focus of government efforts, and that especially institutions such as local health departments, nursing homes, and schools had been insufficiently prepared for a pandemic.

 Corona expert panel

-Following an announcement by chancellor Olaf Scholz in late November 2021, just as his cabinet with a three-party traffic light coalition had been formed, the Corona-Expertenrat (corona expert panel) was established in December.
+Following an announcement by chancellor Scholz in late November 2021, just as his cabinet with a three-party traffic light coalition had been formed, the Corona-Expertenrat (corona expert panel) was established in December.
 Its task was to monitor the course of the pandemic and the danger coming from any virus variants.
 The panel, whose members were appointed by Scholz, included Christian Drosten, Hendrik Streeck, Thomas Mertens, Lothar Wieler, Melanie Brinkmann, Alena Buyx, and Viola Priesemann, of a total of 19 members.
 The panel had its first meeting on 14 December.

 On 1 July 2022, the panel presented a report on the efficacy of government anti-pandemic measures.
 The report was also commissioned to shape the anti-pandemic measures which were expected to be necessary from autumn, when previous legislation would expire and coronavirus cases were expected to go up sharply.
 The report did not arrive at clear-cut recommendations, saying that lockdowns were effective in the early stage of the pandemic but had less effect later, and that face masks were effective but only so if properly fitted.
 The report also criticized the Robert Koch Institute for not having done enough to provide data for the study, and also pointed to time and staff limitations as reasons for the report not having been as comprehensive as would otherwise have been possible.
 In a 7 July Bundestag debate, health minister Lauterbach said: "It's sad that after two years we still do not get good daily data," and vowed to tackle that issue.

+The panel met for the last time on 4 April 2023.